Toyota C-HR boot space & seating

-The Toyota C-HR is practical enough for small families, but there are more versatile and more spacious SUVs
+The Toyota C-HR hybrid is practical enough for small families, but there are more versatile and more spacious SUVs on the market

-It’s fairly obvious that a boxier SUV like the Skoda Karoq will be more practical than the swoopy Toyota C-HR, however the Toyota is likely to be more than good enough in this respect for most buyers.
+It’s fairly obvious that a boxier SUV like the Ford Kuga will be more practical than the swoopy C-HR, however the Toyota is likely to be more than good enough in this respect for most buyers.
 That roofline cuts into rear headroom a bit, and won’t make bending in to access child seats all that easy, but it’s as good as many hatchbacks.

 Toyota C-HR interior space, storage & comfort